sumanth979/MediaWiki_Installation_BlueGreen_RollingUpdate/README.md

 <img src="https://github.com/sumanth979/ThoughtWorksLab/blob/main/outputs/rolling.png" alt="rolling">

+## Other Possible Solutions
+* We can use userdata to install the mediaWiki but the creation of userdata becomes more complex and there will be more chances to fail in b/w the run as it contains many steps.

 ---------------------------------------------------------------------------------------------------------------------------------------------------

 - Due to time contraint the deployment is script is written as possible as i can.
 With more time we can enhance the script and modularize it.